You have many options to get help for this class:

 - A 100% deadline: a deadline to get up to 100 points.

-- A 80% deadline: late submissions are accepted up to this deadline with a 20% penalty.
+- A 80% deadline: late submissions are accepted up to this deadline, you can get up to 80 points.

 - There are unlimited attempts on the homework.
 That is, you can answer the questions as many times as you want to get the maximum scores!